lijichang/lijichang.github.io/_pages/about.md

   IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2023/2024/2025
   IEEE Transactions on Image Processing (TIP), 2023/2024/2025
   IEEE Transactions on Multimedia (TMM), 2024
+  IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), 2025
   IEEE/ASME Transactions on Mechatronics, 2024
   IEEE Transactions on Big Data (TBD), 2025
   IEEE Transactions on Mobile Computing (TMC), 2025